agaonker/pybitcask/MILESTONE.md

 The end vision is a system that can run a local multi-node cluster and later be deployed on AWS.

+## Future Evolution

+After completing the Python implementation and gathering production experience, we plan to pivot to a new language (likely Go or Rust) for the next generation implementation.
+This will be a new project that:

+- Leverages the lessons learned from PyBitcask
+- Takes advantage of modern hardware capabilities
+- Implements new ideas and optimizations
+- Focuses on performance and resource efficiency
+- Provides a more robust foundation for distributed features

 ## Implementation Plan

 | Milestone | Steps | Status |